zcessa0/comp0034-wk3/README.md

 ## 5. Add a route to create a new event

-To create a new entry in a database, you submit a HTTP POST request in which you pass values for the new entry with the request.
+To create a new entry in a database, you submit an HTTP POST request in which you pass values for the new entry with the request.
 This is usually sent in the body of the request, though could be passed as parameters in the URL.

 To access the body of the request, you can import Flask `request`